 The medical device segment is the second largest segment and is projected to grow with lucrative CAGR during the study period.
 Various manufacturers are introducing advanced virus clearance products.
 For instance, Pall Corporation, a part of Danaher offers Breathing System Filter, which meets quality standards and ensures high performance in mechanical ventilation in anesthesia and intensive care.

-North America virus filtration market dominated the overall sector and is expected to maintain its dominance during the study period.
-The well-established biotechnology and biopharmaceutical industry in the U.S. has spurred the demand for advanced viral clearance products for R&D and biologics production in this region.
+North America led the overall market in 2018 and is expected to maintain its dominance during the forecast period.
+The well-established biotechnology and biopharmaceutical industry in U.S. has spurred the demand for advanced viral clearance products for R&D and biologics production in this region.

-Europe was the second largest market due to high demand for innovative virus filtration products for research and biologics development & production.
-In addition, highly developed healthcare infrastructure and investment of large amount of money in R&D, primarily in Germany, UK, and France are expected to drive the regional market.
+Europe was the second largest market due to high demand for innovative virus filtration products for research and biologics development and production.
+In addition, highly developed healthcare infrastructure and investment of large amount of money in R&D, primarily in Germany, U.K., and France are expected to drive the regional market.

-Leading manufacturers are involved in mergers & acquisitions, strategic collaborations, and novel product development to gain revenue share in the industry.
-Mergers & acquisitions help companies expand their existing businesses and geographical reach.
+Leading manufacturers are involved in mergers and acquisitions, strategic collaborations, and novel product development to gain revenue share in the industry.
+Mergers and acquisitions help companies expand their existing businesses and geographical reach.
 For instance,in August 2015, Danaher Corporation completed the acquisition of Pall Corporation, a leading provider of virus filtration products.

 Base year for estimation